 Domain Driven Design

-Domain-Driven Design focuses on the business rules, business language, and business problems as the primary focus of software design.
+Domain-Driven Design focuses on business rules, business language, and business problems as the primary focus of software design.
 Instead of primarily designing software in architectural layers (e.g. database, data transfer objects, models, controllers, views), it focuses on building software with discrete domains or bounded contexts (e.g. billing, authentication, insurance sales, insurance claims, etc.)

 DDD aligns our software architecture along the axis of most significant change; the business generates requests for changes to implement new business rules implemented in the domain.
 Focusing solely on software layers may produce greater code reuse, but reuse inhibits the ability to respond to changing business requirements.
 If both the Sales and Claims domain use an Insurance Policy entity, then a change on behalf of the sales team could inadvertently create a bug for the claims team.
 In DDD, we would make a separate SalesPolicy entity and a PolicyClaim entity, thus decoupling these two business domains in the codebase.